MattPereira/FundGuys/README.md

 # FundGuys

-A Public Goods Funding Platform on Base that rewards funders with Mygologuys NFTs.
+A Public Goods Funding Platform on Base that rewards funders with Mygologuys NFTs!

 ## Public Goods Funding Platform